joeappleton18/web-dev-2022-notes/sessions/week_2/README.md

 }
 ```

-You can also use a ES6 class to define a component:
+You can also use a ES6 class to define a component, but this is quite dated now:

 ```js
 class Welcome extends React.Component {